AbeBhatti/MUSE/REALTIME_COLLABORATION_ENHANCEMENTS.md

 # Real-Time Collaboration Enhancements
-## Google Docs-like Features for VYBE DAW
+## Google Docs-like Features for MUSE DAW

 This guide helps you enhance your existing real-time collaboration infrastructure with advanced features similar to Google Docs.